Costa Rica 10 days itinerary

 Ahead of your trip, be sure to read up on the best Arenal volcano hikes so you know what to include in your Costa Rica itinerary.
 We thoroughly recommend trying at least of them during your stay in the area

-I especially enjoyed the Las Coladas and El Ceibo trails — neither were taxing, and both delivered wonderful views of different landscapes, and lots of wildlife.
+I especially enjoyed the Las Coladas and El Ceibo trails—neither was taxing, and both delivered wonderful views of different landscapes and lots of wildlife.

 For something a little more challenging, Arenal 1968 offers guided hikes up to the lava flow that erupted in 1968.